tidyverse/tidyverse.org/content/packages.md

 ## Program

-In addition to [purrr](http://purrr.tidyverse.org), which provides very consistent and natural methods for iterating on R objects, there are three tidyverse packages that help with general programming challenges:
+In addition to [purrr](http://purrr.tidyverse.org), which provides very consistent and natural methods for iterating on R objects, there are two additional tidyverse packages that help with general programming challenges:

 * [magrittr](http://magrittr.tidyverse.org) provides the pipe, `%>%` used
   throughout the tidyverse.
 It also provide a number of more specialised